marijnh/Eloquent-JavaScript/21_skillsharing.md

 Such meetups—also often called _users' groups_ when they are about computers—are a great way to broaden your horizon, learn about new developments, or simply meet people with similar interests.
-Many larger cities have a JavaScript meetup.
+Many larger cities have JavaScript meetups.
 They are typically free to attend, and I've found the ones I've visited to be friendly and welcoming.